opentok/OpenTok-Ruby-SDK/README.md

 **Changes in v4.0.0:**

-The SDK now now requires Ruby v2.1.0 or higher.
+The SDK adds support for Ruby v2.7 and now requires Ruby v2.1.0 or higher.
+For Ruby v2.0.0 please continue to use the OpenTok Ruby SDK v3.0.0.
 For Ruby v1.9.3 please continue to use the OpenTok Ruby SDK v2.5.0.
-For Ruby v2.0.0 please continue to use the OpenTok Ruby SDK v3.0.0.

 **Changes in v3.0.0:**